mcorbin/personal-terraform/README.md

 # My infrastructure

-This terraform configuration deploys the infrastructure for my personal websites (mcorbin.fr, tour.mcorbin.fr) on Exoscale (https://www.exoscale.com/)
+This terraform configuration deploys the infrastructure for my personal websites (mcorbin.fr, tour.mcorbin.fr, meuse.mcorbin.fr...) on Exoscale (https://www.exoscale.com/)

 ## How to use